CLIMAAX/DROUGHTS/01_relative_drought/Risk_workflow_description_RELATIVE_DROUGHT.md

 | Human direct need | Historic | Population counts represent the basic drinking water requirements across regions.
 Considering a similar economic and social context, these counts can also indicate the toal doemtic water demand.
 Global gridded population products are available at high resolution and multiple years, yet for the scope of the EU, a data from EUROSTAT is readily available.| EUROSTAT data is available as tabular format for the NUTS3 regions.| https://ec.europa.eu/eurostat/ |
 | Human direct need | Future | Population counts represent the basic drinking water requirements across regions.
 Considering a similar economic and social context, these counts can also indicate the total domestic water demand.
 Global gridded population products are available at high resolution and multiple years, and for this analysis - the rural and urban populations grid from Global CWatM were used.| Global CWatM provides rural and urban population grids at a spatial resolution of 5 arc-minutes. | - |

+Data tables were created for each dataset (historic and future projections) and saved as separate .csv files.
+For each of the selected SSP-RCPs combinations (SSP126, SSP370, SSP585) we created separate input files for the years 2015-2050 (near-future) and 2050-2080 (far-future).

 Depending on the region of interest, other indicators may also be relevant for estimating drought exposure.
 We recommend that users research the most relevant factors in the region that may be exposed to drought before starting the analysis.